Development Workflow Process#

 There are several ways of running SymPy tests but the easiest is to use the

-The script takes a number of options and arguments and then passes them to
+The script takes a number of options and arguments.
+Run

 Run all tests by using the command: